hmmpsNorthOffice/CustomVideoPlayer/README.md

 * Recommend using 1080p videos.
 4K videos may cause stuttering due to their file size and the amount of encoding that is necessary.

 ** Version History **

+**Added to Version 2.42**  May, 2023

+* Changed default screen timing offset to -1 seconds.
+This is the default for maps made using Beat Sage.
+* Added Box3 and Box4 MSP presets.
+* Fixed MSP bug that could leave unused screens visible.

 **Added to Version 2.41**  April, 2023